grids-energy/pretty-good-predictions/README.md

 - **RRPACTUAL:** What the price actually was in this period.
 - **RRPPREDICTED:** What pre-dispatch said the price would be in this period at the time of prediction (UNIXTIME).
 - **TOTALDEMANDPREDICTED:** Demand prediction in MW.
-- **AVAILABLEGENERATIONPREDICTED:** Generation prediction in MW.
+- **AVAILABLEGENERATIONPREDICTED:** Available generation prediction in MW.
 - **NETINTERCHANGEPREDICTED:** Net interconnector flows of the region.
-- **HORIZON:** Number of periods the actual period is away (0 means upcoming period, 1 mean 1 more period to go).
+- **HORIZON:** Number of periods the actual period is away (0 means this period starting now, 1 mean 1 more period to go).
 - **WORKDAY:** 1 if workday, 0 if weekend or between 24/12 and 1/1.
 - **MONTH:** From 1-12.
-- **CAPACITYRESERVE:** Does ('AVAILABLEGENERATIONPREDICTED' - 'TOTALDEMANDPREDICTED' - 'NETINTERCHANGEPREDICTED')/'AVAILABLEGENERATIONPREDICTED' look right?
+- **CAPACITYRESERVE:** Does this look right:

+   ('AVAILABLEGENERATIONPREDICTED' - 'TOTALDEMANDPREDICTED' - 'NETINTERCHANGEPREDICTED')/'AVAILABLEGENERATIONPREDICTED'

    I hope it's right.
 Capapacity Reserve % as a decimal from 0 to 1.

+You can see how some of these derived values are calculated in `training_set_creation.py`

 ## Ok I have a training set now what do I do?

-If you don't know ML just throw these CSVs at something like [GCP AutoML Tables](https://cloud.google.com/automl-tables) and let it do the work.
+If you don't know ML either learn some ML or just throw these CSVs at something like [GCP AutoML Tables](https://cloud.google.com/automl-tables) and let it do the work.
 More features is not always better, I've found just using these features it pretty effective:
 - TEMP
 - SPEED
 - PERIODIDPREDICTED